Hierarchical determinism: how Bitcoin's HD wallets are born

 HD wallets are a quiet miracle of Bitcoin UX.
 They give us:

 I’ve tried to do the topic justice here.
-While remarkably elegant, there’s a lot of technical depth to this subject that I wanted to do cover properly.
+While remarkably elegant, there’s a lot of technical depth to this subject that I wanted to cover properly.
 For the next article in this series, I’d like to explore address formats: P2PKH vs P2SH vs P2WPKH vs P2TR, how they work and what they reveal.

 If you’d like to support development of this series, and of this website in general, you can send me bitcoin using the addresses below: